Tom-A-Roberts/jsdoc-openai-powered-generator/README.md

 ### Settings
 You can access these by going to your VSCode settings, going to Extensions, and finding this one.
 If you're a JSON fan, here's the setting keys:
-- **jsdoc-openai-powered-generator.apiKey** - Your OpenAI API key.
+- **ai-auto-comment.apiKey** - Your OpenAI API key.
-- **jsdoc-openai-powered-generator.prompt** - The prompt given to the model.
+- **ai-auto-comment.prompt** - The prompt given to the model.
 You must use empty curly braces {} to signify the where your code should be inserted inside the prompt.
-- **jsdoc-openai-powered-generator.model** - The model to use for your generation.
+- **ai-auto-comment.model** - The model to use for your generation.
 See [OpenAI's Site](https://platform.openai.com/docs/models) for more options.
-- **jsdoc-openai-powered-generator.maxTokens** - The maximum number of tokens to generate.
+- **ai-auto-comment.maxTokens** - The maximum number of tokens to generate.
 Increase this if you want to generate more text.
 Decrease this if you want to save more money.
-- **jsdoc-openai-powered-generator.allowSingleLineSelection** - Whether to allow single-line selections for generating docs.
+- **ai-auto-comment.allowSingleLineSelection** - Whether to allow single-line selections for generating docs.
 Usually it's best to give the AI more than one line but enabling this can be useful for small functions.